EttusResearch/uhd/host/docs/usrp_x3x0.rst

 To change the USRP's IP address, you must know the current address of the USRP, and the network must be setup properly as described above.
+You must also know which IP address of the X300 you want to change, as identified by their address EEPROM key (e.g. ``ip-addr0``, see the table above).
 Run the following commands:

 **UNIX:**